USING IRONPDF

 VB C#

-In the code above, we wrap the PDF generation code in a try-catch block to catch any exceptions that may occur.
-If an exception is caught, we display an error message to the user using Console.WriteLine.
+In the code above, a try-catch block helps to catch any exceptions that may occur.
+If an exception is caught, an error message will be shown to the user using Console.WriteLine.

-Now, let's test our application with different scenarios to validate the PDF generation and the validation rules.
+Now, let's test this application with different scenarios to validate the PDF generation and the validation rules.

 Testing the Application

-In our code example, we have three scenarios to test:
+In the code example, there are three scenarios to test:

-1. Empty customer name: We intentionally leave the customer name empty to trigger a validation error.
+1. Empty customer name: Leave the customer name empty to trigger a validation error.

-2. Empty invoice items: We provide an empty list of invoice items to trigger a validation error.
+2. Empty invoice items: An empty list of invoice items is provided to trigger a validation error.

-3. Successful generation: We provide valid content to generate the PDF successfully.
+3. Successful generation: Provide valid content to generate the PDF successfully.

 Run the application and observe the output in the console.